Tokugawa Ietsuna

-Tokugawa Ietsuna (徳川 家綱) was the fourth shōgun of the Tokugawa dynasty of Japan who was in office from 1651 to 1680.
+Tokugawa Ietsuna (徳川 家綱) was a Japanese samurai, daimyo and the fourth shōgun of the Tokugawa dynasty of Japan who was in office from 1651 to 1680.
 He is considered the eldest son of Tokugawa Iemitsu, which makes him the grandson of Tokugawa Hidetada and the great-grandson of Tokugawa Ieyasu.

 Early life (1641–1651)

 Tokugawa Ietsuna was born in 1641, allegedly the eldest son of Tokugawa Iemitsu with his concubine, Oraku no Kata later Houjuin.
 Later Ietsuna was raised with his sister, Chiyohime (born by Ofuri) by Iemitsu's concubine, Oman no kata (later Eikoin) and Iemitsu's wife, Takatsukasa Takako later Honriin.
 After Eikoin retired, Senhime (also called Tenjuin) raised him with Honriin.
 At that time his father was shogun in his own right and had enacted several anti-Christian measures after the bloody Shimabara Rebellion of 1637.
 Though the suppression of this rebellion quelled all serious threats to Tokugawa rule, it was nonetheless an unsure era.
 Ietsuna was a frail child, and this carried over into his adult years.
 Nothing else is known of his youth.
 His childhood name was Takechiyo (竹千代).